 - Prepare the basting sauce by simple combining all the ingredients in a bowl.
 Grill the chicken pieces for about 20 minutes or until well done while basting both sides with the annatto oil.

 If you cannot find ready annatto/achuete oil, you can make your own

 1 ½ Tablespoon of annatto seeds for every 4 Tbsp of vegetable oil

-Heat oil and annatto seeds in a saucepan under medium heat.
+Heat oil and annatto seeds in a saucepan over medium heat.
 When it starts to bubble around the seeds, remove from heat.
 DO NOT overcook or they will get bitter.
 Let cool down to room temperature.
 Separate the seeds from oil using a strainer.

 If annato seeds are also not available, mix some Paprika and turmeric powder in oil as a substitute to achieve that orange-yellow hue.